-It’s been interesting lately going back into my childhood memories to recall how my parent’s advice has echoed throughout my life.
+It has been interesting lately going back into my childhood memories to recall how my parent’s advice has echoed throughout my life.

 You truly are an inspiration.
 As I grow older I get to see the person you really are.
 No longer are you just a mother to me.
 You are a woman, a lady, a friend, a confidant and of course a wonderful mother.
-Here are some of the things I’ve taken with me because of you (whether you know it or not).
+Here are some of the things I have taken with me because of you (whether you know it or not).
 Thank you and I love you.

 Follow your heart

 Not only to follow it, but listen to it.
 Your heart always has the answers.

 You always said I could be or do anything I ever wanted.
 You also said to never give up on my dreams.
 There is not a single dream not worth chasing.
 Our dreams drive passion and passion is the key to everything.